I used to diagram an accident scene for my public-speaking students when we discussed perspective. It was an eye-opener for most of them.

-The same is true regarding your perspective about your life.
+The same is true regarding your perspective on your life.
 Do you look at your past experiences negatively or positively?
 Is your plate of responsibilities half full or half empty?
-Do you have so much to do your head spins or too little to do that you are bored?
+Do you have so much to do that your head spins or too little to do that you are bored?
 Do you sometimes feel at your wit’s end or do you have the patience to face one more event, no matter how small?

 No matter whether you are a caregiver to an aging parent or a parent to young, or for that matter teenage, children; no matter if you are struggling yourself or helping another through struggles,